 An eleventh measure consisting of aid in the form of State guarantees on new loans granted by commercial banks to support companies, mainly small and medium-sized enterprises (SMEs), affected by the coronavirus outbreak.
-The measure is a renew able of the first measure and is applicable to 31 December 2021.
+The measure is a renewable of the first measure and is applicable to 31 December 2021.
 The total estimated budget is EUR 4.9 billion (4 February 2021).

-A twelfth measure consisting of aid in the form of direct grants to compensate SMEs and large enterprises for uncovered fixed costs for the period between August 2020 and February 2021 that experienced a turnover loss of at least 40 % (period August-October) or 30% (November-February).
+A tw elfth measure consisting of aid in the form of direct grants to compensate SMEs and large enterprises for uncovered fixed costs for the period betw een August 2020 and February 2021 that experienced a turnover loss of at least 40 % (period August-October) or 30% (November-February).
 The maximum amount of aid per beneficiary is EUR 9.5 million and the total estimated budget of the measure is EUR 1,378 million (12 February 2021).
+The scheme has been amended to also cover the months of March and April 2021 and to increase the budget with EUR 667 million (11 March 2020).